 Choosing to be an artist has been a spiritual journey as well as a practical journey for me.
 The commitment has been considerable, but the rewards have been even greater (I do not mean financial).
 I have learnt many lessons and still have a long way to go.
 Join me on this journey by:

-- Becoming a member of my Artist's and Collector's Circle/free-download.html.
+- Becoming a member of my Artist's and Collector's Circle.
 There are plenty of good things coming your way when you join up.

 - Start Painting with me.
 Either on one of my personalised courses or on one of my workshops.

-- Join our Community at Loosen Up Your Painting.
-This is a place to enjoy extensive demos, try your painting challenge and get critiques or feedback from me.
-Join in and help other artists too.
+- Join my ongoing project at Loosen Up Your Painting.
+This is a place to enjoy extensive demos, try your painting challenge and follow along, learning by doing.

 Join me on Pinterest!